 Effort creep can be difficult to quantify because it is composed of both direct and indirect components (Eigaard et al., 2014; Palomares and Pauly, 2019; Scherrer and Galbraith, 2020).
-The direct components relate to nominal fishing effort (e.g. vessel fishing days, number of net hauls, sets or hook deployments etc.), while the indirect components may be due to factors related to technology uptake ('technology creep'), slight gear modifications, increased information and networking, increased knowledge and skills of individual fishers.
+The direct components relate to nominal fishing effort (e.g. vessel fishing days, number of net hauls, sets or hook deployments etc.), while the indirect components may be due to factors related to technology uptake ('technology creep'), gear modifications, increased information and networking, increased knowledge and skills of individual fishers.
 These aspects may not influence the amount of nominal fish effort, but they can influence the effectiveness of each unit of effort, i.e., the effectiveness of a purse seine net set to catch a certain volume of fish.
 While the direct components of effort are relatively easy to measure and track, the influence of the indirect components on fishing effectiveness are challenging to quantify.

 Most of the industrial tuna purse seine fishing in the Western and Central Pacific Ocean (WCPO) is managed under the Parties to the Nauru Agreement (PNA) Vessel Day Scheme (VDS).
-This scheme allocates an overall number of vessel fishing days per year that are then allocated by an agreed formula to the PNA member countries (plus Tokelau).
+This scheme sets an overall number of vessel fishing days per year that are then allocated by an agreed formula to the PNA member countries (plus Tokelau).
 Member countries then sell the days (at or above a base minimum price) for their EEZs to fishing vessels/companies that may be flagged to other countries or territories (including Distant Water Fishing Nations), that are members or participating non-members (CCMs) of the Western and Central Pacific Fisheries Commission (WCPFC).
-The effort management unit is 'the vessel day', which refers to any day that is related to harvesting fish, and thus includes days in which nets are deployed and days when searching, including travelling from one FAD to another, is conducted but a net is not necessarily deployed.
+The effort management unit is 'the vessel day', which refers to any day that is related to harvesting fish, and thus includes days in which nets are deployed and days when searching, including travelling from one FAD to another, even if the net is not deployed.
 Under the VDS system, most days when a vessel is within a member EEZ will initially be counted and charged as vessel days, but the days can be reduced through a process of claiming for non-fishing days according to specific criteria.
-Purse seine fishing outside of PNA member EEZs and outside of archipelagic waters is managed by flag specific limits on catch or effort as specified in the Tropical Tuna Conservation and Management Measure CMM 2023-01 (https://cmm.wcpfc.int/measure/cmm-2023-01).
+Purse seine fishing outside of PNA member EEZs and outside of archipelagic waters is managed by flag specific limits on catch or effort as specified in the Tropical Tuna Conservation and Management Measure CMM 2023-01

+(https://cmm.wcpfc.int/measure/cmm-2023-01).
 Effort in archipelagic waters of some countries that are members of the PNA may not be managed under the VDS (i.e. Papua New Guinea and Solomon Islands).

 In 2016 The Pacific Community (SPC) was requested by the WCPFC to explore and provide a list of potential indicators of effort creep in the WCPO purse seine fishery (Pilling et al., 2016).
 This initial study provided the basis for an annual update of effort creep indicators in collaboration between the SPC Oceanic Fisheries Programme (OFP) and the Parties to the Nauru Agreement Office (PNAO).
-This annual update has been provided since 2016 to the PNA annual meeting, and also as a paper to the WCPFC's annual meeting of the Scientific Committee.
-The annual effort creep paper may also provide new analysis related to research on detection and quantification of effort creep, as appendices to the main paper.
+This annual update has been provided since 2016 to the PNA annual meeting as a requirement of the implementation of the VDS.
+The paper is also provided to the WCPFC's annual meeting of the Scientific Committee.

 This paper provides an update on the effort creep indicators in the WCPO purse seine fishery, using the latest information available to SPC as of February 2024.
-This includes complete data through 2022 and partial data for 2023 for some indicators.
+This includes complete data through 2023 and partial data for 2024 for some indicators.
 When this report was first compiled in 2016, three groups of proxy indicators for effort creep were established: